Saaze/site/content/docs/quick-start.md

 ## Add some content {#add-content}

 Go ahead and use your favourite text editor to edit the new entry file `pages/indedx.md`.
-The file is split into two parts separated by a triple dash `---`:
+The file is split into two parts:

-1. The first part is made up of Yaml metadata
+1. The first part is made up of Yaml frontmatter
 1. The second part is the Markdown content

-You should already see the title we passed to the `make:entry` command in the metadata section.
+You should already see the title we passed to the `make:entry` command in the frontmatter section.
 Feel free to add some markdown content below the `---` separator.

 If you run the `serve` command again now you should see the page content displayed on your site.